acceleratedscience/open-ad-toolkit/README.md

 ---
 > **Pre-install Note:**
-For updating to 0.3.0 or above first remove toolkits `remove toolkit DS4SD` and `remove toolkit RXN` prior to updating
+For updating to 0.4.0 or above first remove toolkits `remove toolkit DS4SD` and `remove toolkit RXN` prior to updating

 > **Whats New ?**
 -  `%Openadd` has been added to the magic commands to provide pure data type results for data returning commands
-- Upgraded IBM BAM model support for latest IBm generative AI embeddings and Langchain
+- Upgraded skypilot to 0.6.0
+- Support for deploying in OpenSHift AI / Open Data hub workbench or podman/docker image `https://github.com/acceleratedscience/openad_workbench`
+- Support for Application API
 - Property and Data Set Generation Services
    We support the following Model Services
      - GT4SD Generation Services  `git@github.com:acceleratedscience/generation_inference_service.git`
      - GT4SD Property Services `git@github.com:acceleratedscience/property_inference_service.git`
      - GT4SD MoleR Generation `git@github.com:acceleratedscience/moler_inference_service.git`
      - GT4SD Molformer `git@github.com:acceleratedscience/molformer_inference_service.git`

     Pre-Requisite is that you have a AWS Account and can launch your own EC2 Instances Or someone else can launch them for you and you can catalog a Remote Service via URL.

         **Example:**